codetronik/File_DigitalSignature/README.md

 ![image](https://raw.githubusercontent.com/codetronik/File_DigitalSignature/master/screenshots/verification.png)

 ## Features
-- Generate a Digital signature of the file
+- The program sign the file and generate a digital signature
-- Verify a Digital signature of the file
+- The program verify a Digital signature of the file

 ## How To Use
 1. Press "Generate Key Pair" button to generate rsa keypairs.